 On a basic level, a writ of assistance is a written court order that instructs law enforcement, such as a sheriff or police officer, to take action to help one party obtain something specifically ordered in a previous court order.

 That sounds like a lot, but this new order essentially helps enforce a pre-existing order.
-When it comes to family law, there are a number of ways this manifests.
+This manifests in various ways when it comes to family law.

 Restraining orders are often an unfortunate part of combative, contentious divorces.
 If one party obtains such a mandate against the other, unwanted contact may result in contempt charges.